MehreenMehreen/ScribeArabic/readme.md

 Documentation for the tool is here [manual.md](manual.md)

 ## Notes for administrators
-The settings.py file in the img_annotation directory contains the name of the configuration file to use.
-By default the server will look for the file in the annotate/static directory.
+The `settings.py` file in the img_annotation directory contains the name of the configuration file to use.
+By default the server will look for the file in the `annotate/static` directory.
 Administrators can add the names of the users using this configuration file.
 They can also specify the names of tags and their highlight color using this configuration file.
+Various configuration files are present in `annotate/static` folder.